ThKrypt/QualCoder/05-Files.md

 Ctrl T		Insert timestamp in this format: [hh.mm.ss]

-Ctrl +N		Add a speaker name.
+Ctrl + N		Add a speaker name.
 This also pauses the audio/video.

 Ctrl D		Delete one or more speaker names.